Lecture – Personalizing Psychiatric Neuromodulation

 Presented by Shan H. Siddiqi, MD, Beth Israel-Deaconess Medical Center – Visiting Scholar Series lecture

-- Description of current indications for clinical TMS
+- Current indications for clinical TMS

-- Examination of predicting response to different circuit-based interventions
+- Predicting response to different circuit-based interventions

 Neuromodulation techniques have shown great promise for treating many psychiatric conditions, including treatment-resistant depression.
 Yet, our methods for targeting these circuits are imprecise.
 Our inability to target brain circuits with precision limits the usefulness in clinical settings.